 Film School's last album, 2010’s Fission (which was released on local imprint Hi-Speed Soul), solidified them as one of the up-and-comers in the indie-rock landscape, but it was also a slight departure for the band, since it featured new members Dave Dupuis on guitar and Lorelei Plotczyk on bass.

 Sadly, it’s been three years since we’ve heard from the band.
 Technically, they're still together but not active at all.
-Hopefully they’ll regroup and soldier on at some point, but until then, we do have options: Dupuis (who has since left Film School) sings and plays guitar in the L.A.-based hard rockers Nightmare Air
+Hopefully they’ll regroup and soldier on at some point, but until then, we do have options: Dupuis (who has since left Film School) sings and plays guitar in the L.A.-based hard rockers Nightmare Air, and Plotczyk (currently still in the group) is the frontwoman and bassist -- one of our Top 11 Bassists actually; check out our list here -- for San Diego chillwavers Bulletins.

 Both bands have been garnering their share of buzz in indie music circles, with Nightmare Air busting out of the gate almost immediately.
 They've toured with the Airborne Toxic Event, the Tennis System, played this year's SxSW and L.A's Tarfest.
 Their 2013 debut, High in the Lasers, packs a huge wallop, with massively layered guitars and enormous drums.
 This band is loud with a capital L, but the sound is thick and rich, and has a slight shoegaze feel to it.